10 Soft Skills to Enable Positive Teamwork in Design

 In the ever-evolving world of design, it is important for designers to embrace change and learn from them.
 Changes being the only constant shape the world around us.
 They shape our work culture and the users we design for.
 They shape the user insights and mindsets.
 To provide a great experience it’s important to understand these changes and their effects.

-An article by the economic times suggests that both employees and employers support remote work and will be continuing the work from home practice even after.
+In the post pandemic work scenario both employees and employers are likely to support remote work and will be continuing the work from home practice even after.
 These situations suggest new changed users and new researches to study their still evolving preferences, behaviour and the need to design accordingly.

 They also suggest that we embrace these changes as a part of teamwork and support the team member’s journeys through the same.